huaminghuangtw/Evergreen-Notes/Permanent-Notes/anger.md

 > _“A man is about as big as the things that make him angry.” — Winston Churchill_

 > _“He who angers you conquers you.” — Elizabeth Kenny_ [^2]

+> _“A quick temper will make a fool of you soon enough.” ― Bruce Lee_

 ---